zchenpds/gait_training_robot/README.md

   - **Two Machines**.
     1. On the robot computer (master), run `roslaunch gait_training_robot test2_plan_headless.launch`.
     2. On the desktop computer, run `roslaunch gait_training_robot test1_slam_rviz.launch`.

+3. SLAM using rtabmap_ros
+  - **Two Machines**.
+    1. On the robot computer (master), run `roslaunch gait_training_robot test1_rtabmap_headless.launch localization:=false enable_distance_controller:=false`.
+    2. On the desktop computer, start rviz by running `roslaunch gait_training_robot test1_rviz_rtabmap.launch`.
+4. Localization using rtabmap
+  - **Two Machines**.
+Requires a map built by rtabmap.
+    1. On the robot computer (master), run `roslaunch gait_training_robot test1_rtabmap_headless.launch localization:=true enable_distance_controller:=false`.
+    2. On the desktop computer, start rviz by running `roslaunch gait_training_robot test1_rviz_rtabmap.launch`.
+    3. To record waypoints on the robot computer, start a new terminal and run `rostopic echo /move_base_simple/goal > ~/catkin_ws/src/gait_training_robot/data/waypoints.yaml` on the robot computer, and publish goals from rviz.
+    4. To play back waypoints that have been recorded on the robot computer, run `rosrun gait_training_robot goal_generator`.
+5. Human distance controller
+  - **Three Machines**.
+Requires a map built by rtabmap.
+Requires waypoints to be recorded.
+    1. On the robot computer (master), run `roslaunch gait_training_robot test1_rtabmap_headless.launch localization:=true enable_distance_controller:=true`.
+    2. On the desktop computer, start rviz by running `roslaunch gait_training_robot test1_rviz_rtabmap.launch`.
+    3. On the Windows computer, start `BodyTrackerAzure.exe`.
+    4. To play back waypoints that have been recorded on the robot computer, run `rosrun gait_training_robot goal_generator`.